Olympus E-330 versus Olympus E-300

 - More affordable: Was released into a lower priced segment (20 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the E-330 emerges as the winner of the contest (5 : 2 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of relative strengths (bullet points above) is taken as a measure, the E-330 emerges as the winner of the contest (5 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 |Olympus E-330 (⇒ rgt)||-||Rec||reviewed||3.5/5||-||2006||999||discont.||check|